Future Voice and Data Limited – Terms and Conditions of Business

 - install all Connection Points, Exchange Lines and other ancillary equipment it considers necessary in order to provide the Services.

-- Provided it notifies the Customer, the Supplier reserves the right to:
+- Provided it notifies the Customer beforehand with not less than 5 days notice, the Supplier reserves the right to:

 - amend the Service Order;

-- alter any telephone number or other code or number allocated to the Customer;
+- alter any telephone number or other code or number allocated to the Customer where the Customer has been previously consulted by the Supplier and the customer has agreed to such alteration;

 - upgrade any Services delivery platform in order to provide new features or manage obsolescence;